skurhse/trans-hotlines/README.rst

 Legal Help
 ----------

+`Transgender Law Center Legal Information Helpline`_ :emphasis:`US`
+  - Trans-led organization advocating self-determination for all people.
+Grounded in legal expertise and committed to racial justice, TLC employs a variety of community-driven strategies to keep transgender and gender nonconforming people alive, thriving, and fighting for liberation.

+Employment Help
+---------------

 `Trans Employment Program`_
-  :emphasis:`SF Bay`
+  :emphasis:`US: SF Bay`
   - Program designed to help create inclusive workplaces and jobs for trans and gender non-conforming people.

-Employment Help
----------------

-Projects
+Software Projects
 --------

 `REFUGE Restrooms`_